-In my second semester as a transfer student at UC Berkeley, some friends and I traveled across the country to attend the Harvard Latino Law, Policy, and Business conference.
+In my second semester as a transfer student, some friends and I traveled across the country to attend the Harvard Latino Law, Policy, and Business conference.
 While there, I met an undocumented student who was pursuing a Master in Public Policy from the Harvard Kennedy School.
 Being an undocumented student myself, I was intrigued by the fact that even though she was undocumented, she was pursuing a master’s degree from an Ivy League.
 When I asked her how she was financing her education, she responded that she was attending Harvard with all costs covered because she participated in PPIA as an undergrad.
 Although our conversation that day was brief, the few minutes we spoke for were enough to encourage me to look further into PPIA and apply.

-Throughout the summer, I had a difficult time understanding why only two out of the 32 fellows in my cohort were undocumented students.
+Throughout the summer, I had a difficult time understanding why only two of the fellows in my cohort were undocumented students.
 Knowing that I was one of the few from the undocumented community who would have access to the benefits that come with being a PPIA alumnus, I wondered why information about PPIA is not widely advertised within our community.
 PPIA is more than a summer fellowship that allows you to take classes and learn about the policy field… it grants access.
 Completing the program guarantees a minimum of a one-time $5,000 scholarship for a graduate degree at one of PPIA’s consortium schools, though in most cases the scholarship awarded is larger.
 For some students–though not for all–being a PPIA alumnus has even led to a fully-funded master’s degree in policy.
 As undocumented students, our presence in undergraduate institutions throughout the nation is miniscule and the number of undocumented graduate students is even smaller.
 Changing this requires access to opportunities like PPIA, and we can’t gain access unless this information is widely advertised within our community.

 In my view, you can’t make policies for us, without us.
 And so, for those interested in policy who are or will be applying to PPIA, here are some tips to consider as you work on your applications: